bigskysoftware/htmx/www/content/essays/two-approaches-to-decoupling.md

 render the new HTML to the user.
 To a rounding error, there are no clients sitting around using the _old_ API.
 The API is encoded within and discovered through the hypermedia.

-This means we can dramatically change our API without breaking our clients.
+This means that we can dramatically change our API without breaking our clients.

 This flexibility is the crux of the REST-ful network architecture and, in particular, of [HATEOAS](/essays/hateoas/).

-As you can see, despite much tighter _application-level_ coupling between our front-end and back-end, we actually have more flexibility due to the _networks architecture_ decoupling afforded to us by the Uniform Interface aspect of REST-ful [hypermedia systems](https://hypermedia.systems).
+As you can see, despite much tighter _application-level_ coupling between our front-end and back-end, we actually have more flexibility due to the _network architecture_ decoupling afforded to us by the Uniform Interface aspect of REST-ful [hypermedia systems](https://hypermedia.systems).

 ### But That's A Terrible (Data) API!